 Let's build a small DNA library.
-We will use the combinatorial feature of the Design Editor whiteboard to make the design simple and compact.
-You don't need to slavishly list every construct, just whiteboard out the options you want and TeselaGen will do the rest.
+We will use the combinatorial design view of the Design Editor whiteboard to make the design simple and compact.

 We want to divide each construct into the following components: